 - Entertainment expenses are generally 0% deductible.

-Deducting VAT before starting your actvities is only allowed under certain conditions.
+Deducting VAT before starting your activities is only allowed under certain conditions.
 The expenses incurred should be connected to the expected business, there should be a short period between the expense and the start of the business and all accounting and tax obligations must be met.
+Find official information here.

 Spanish statute of limitations

 Input VAT should be claimed in a VAT return filed no later than the end of the fourth year following the year during which the deductible VAT fell due.

 Regarding the obligation to pay VAT, the Spanish authorities have four years and 11 months to claim output VAT from the first quarter VAT return; four years and seven months for the second quarter; four years and four months for the third quarter and four years for the fourth quarter.

 The tax point is the time when VAT becomes due.
 VAT due should be distinguished from VAT payable.
 VAT is due when the tax point occurs.
 VAT is payable between the day after the end of the reporting period and the due date to submit and pay the VAT return.

 In Spain, the following tax point rules apply: